Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Extraction of the effective cross section

 Combining two inclusive single-jet processes results in final states with at least four jets in only a fraction of the cases.
 A ``four-jet efficiency'' (\ej) has been obtained from the combined sample as detailed below.

-Events that meet the online and offline analysis criteria are stored in two disjunct datasets.
-Each event with at least one jet with $\PT > 50\GeV$ from the first dataset is combined with another event with at least one jet with $\PT > 30\GeV$ from the second dataset.
+From the event sample with at least one jet with $\PT > 30\GeV$, two events are drawn at random with the second event containing at least one jet with $\PT > 50\GeV$.
+The two selected events are combined to form one single event.
 A combined event is discarded whenever two or more jet axes spatially coincide.
 This veto condition is formulated as $R_{ij} = ((\phi_i - \phi_j)^2 + (\eta_i - \eta_j)^2)^{1/2} \geq 0.4$, where the indices $i$ and $j$ indicate jets belonging to an event from the first and second data sample, respectively.
 The newly constructed combined event sample is then subjected to the four-jet selection criteria of \regionii.
 The four-jet efficiency was estimated to be

 where the statistical uncertainty is negligible and the systematic error is detailed in the next section.

 The \DS observable is chosen for the extraction of the DPS cross section and \sigmaeff because it is the least affected by parton shower effects.
 The signal template is taken from the combined data sample, which is used to extract the \DS distribution in exactly the same manner as before, including the correction for detector effects by means of unfolding.